rsalmei/alive-progress/README.md

 Just pass a `manual=True` argument to `alive_bar()`, and send a progress percentage (a float between 0 and 1) to the `bar()` call to put the alive-bar in wherever position you want!
 Call it as frequently as you need.
 The frames per second will be computed according to the sent progress and the actual elapsed time.

-In this mode, you can also provide the total if you have it, and get all the same position, throughput and eta statistics as the definite mode.
-To increase efficiency the position is dynamically calculated only when needed.
+In this mode, you can also provide the total if you have it, and get all the same count, throughput and eta statistics as the definite mode.
+To increase efficiency the count is dynamically calculated only when needed.
-If you don't provide the total, it's not possible to infer the position and the throughput, so a simpler `%/s` will be used, and the eta will nicely be calculated to get to 100%.
+If you don't provide the total, it's not possible to infer the count and the throughput, so a simpler `%/s` will be used, but the eta will nicely be calculated to get to 100%.

 ## Outputting messages